What is smallpox?

 How common is smallpox?

 There haven’t been any confirmed cases of smallpox since it was wiped out.
 Before that, smallpox was a life-threatening disease.
 Millions of people got smallpox every year.
 Up to 30% of people died of their illness.
 Death was due to systemic shock (body-wide infection) and toximemia (toxins in the blood).
-Smallpox is very contagious disease, with secondary attacks affecting up to 80% of house hold contacts.
+Smallpox is a very contagious disease, with secondary attacks affecting up to 80% of household contacts.
 Often, people who survived the disease had long-term problems, such as blindness and severe scarring.

 Researchers believe that the disease first appeared in the third century.
 For thousands of years, smallpox spread throughout the world.
 In the 1960s, the WHO led a worldwide effort to eliminate smallpox.

 Scientists saved samples of the variola virus (the virus that causes smallpox) so they could continue to research vaccines and treatments.
 Only two locations in the world have these virus samples.
 They’re secured at the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta and the State Research Center of Virology and Biotechnology (VECTOR Institute) in Russia.

 As smallpox no longer occurs naturally, public health officials are only concerned about it spreading as a result of biological warfare.
 There haven’t been any immediate threats of terrorists using smallpox as a weapon, but scientists are prepared to respond if someone weaponizes smallpox.
 The CDC has created enough smallpox vaccine to protect everyone in the United States if the virus does resurface.

 Symptoms and Causes

 Smallpox symptoms don’t appear right away.
 A person may not look or feel sick for about seven to 14 days after exposure to the variola virus.
 This time is the incubation period.
 At the end of the incubation period, the first symptoms appear.